 Prospectors soon discovered silver and gold, drawing 8,000 people into the valley by the 1880s.
-Many cleared trees for housing and crops.
-Cattlemen brought several large herds into the newly opened land, igniting the valley’s chief industry.
+Many cleared the land for housing and crops.
+Cattlemen then brought several large herds into the newly opened land, igniting the valley’s chief industry and further changing the landscape from a high prairie to hay meadows.

 The Wet Mountain Valley’s largest herds began to arrive in 1879 with Edwin Beckwith, who settled a half-dozen miles north of Silver Cliff.
 Other cattlemen and their herds settled in parts of the valley where runoff-irrigated land was prime for growing hay and raising livestock.
 An estimated 13,000 head of cattle roamed Custer County by 1880.